aiellomau/improve-microservice-sample/README.md

 It uses three microservices:
 - Reservation to process reservations on campsite.
 - User to handle user data.
 - Campsite to handle campsite data.
-(By the fault there is only one campsite for reservation)
+(By the default there is only one campsite for reservation)

 Technologies
 ------------